Kinovarobotics/ros_kortex/readme.md

 # ros_kortex
-ROS Kortex is the official ROS package to interact with Kortex and its related products.
-It is built upon the Kortex API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).
+ROS KINOVA KORTEX™ is the official ROS package to interact with KINOVA KORTEX™ and its related products.
+It is built upon the KINOVA KORTEX™ API, documentation for which can be found in the [GitHub Kortex repository](https://github.com/Kinovarobotics/kortex).

 ## Download links

-You can refer to the [Kortex repository "Download links" section](https://github.com/Kinovarobotics/kortex#download-links) to download the firmware package and the release notes.
+You can refer to the [KINOVA KORTEX™ repository "Download links" section](https://github.com/Kinovarobotics/kortex#download-links) to download the firmware package and the release notes.

 ### Accessing the color and depth streams